Jamming avoidance response: Discovery

 The jamming avoidance response (JAR) was discovered by Akira Watanabe and Kimihisa Takeda in 1963.
 The fish they used was an unspecified species of Eigenmannia, which has a quasi-sinusoidal wave discharge of about 300 Hz.
 They found that when a sinusoidal electrical stimulus is emitted from an electrode near the fish, if the stimulus frequency is within 5 Hz of the fish's electric organ discharge (EOD) frequency, the fish alters its EOD frequency to increase the difference between its own frequency and the stimulus frequency.
 Stimuli above the fish's EOD frequency push the EOD frequency downwards, while frequencies below that of the fish push the EOD frequency upwards, with a maximum change of about ±6.5 Hz.

 This behavior was given the name "jamming avoidance response" several years later in 1972, in a paper by Theodore Bullock, Robert Hamstra Jr., and Henning Scheich.

-In 1975, Walter Heiligenberg discovered a JAR in the distantly-related Gymnarchus niloticus, the African knifefish, showing that the behavior had convergently evolved in two separate lineages.
+In 1975, Walter Heiligenberg discovered a JAR in the distantly-related Gymnarchus niloticus showing that the behavior had convergently evolved in two separate lineages.